 Functional medicine is not a new concept, but it is gaining in popularity.1 A progressive hybrid of holistic and Western medicine, functional medicine aims not only to control the symptoms of disease but focus instead on the causes of disease.
 Dental hygienists spend much of their time combating the pathogenesis of periodontal disease, prompting the question: Are we treating the symptom or the cause?

-New guidelines released in 2017 from the American Academy of Periodontology separate periodontal disease into categories associated with systemic health, not just pocket depths.
-When classifying a person’s risk for periodontal disease, one must take it a step further than before.
-Are they at high risk for chronic periodontal disease or aggressive disease?3 This leads to the discussion of whether our current therapies are taking a functional approach.
+New guidelines published in 2018 by the American Academy of Periodontology separate periodontal disease into categories associated with systemic health, not just pocket depths.2 When classifying a person’s risk for periodontal disease, one must take it a step further than before.
+Are they at high risk for chronic periodontal disease or aggressive disease?
+This leads to the discussion of whether our current therapies are taking a functional approach.

 Periodontal disease can arise in a variety of ways.
-It can begin with local contributing factors such as heavy, long-standing subgingival calculus, overhangs and restorations that impinge on the biologic width.
+It can begin with local contributing factors such as heavy, long-standing biofilm and overhangs and restorations that impinge on the biologic width.
 However, the development of periodontal disease can begin and exist in the absence of all of those things.
-This is when environmental and systemic factors come into play; does the patient have other inflammatory diseases?
-Do they smoke, have poorly controlled diabetes, or do they take immunosuppressive drugs as a part of their daily lives?3
+This is when environmental and systemic factors come into play.
+Does the patient have other inflammatory diseases?
+Do they smoke, have poorly controlled diabetes, or do they take immunosuppressive drugs as a part of their daily lives2

 This article will aim to help hygienists identify those patients with a high risk for aggressive periodontal disease, the therapies that work best, and the consequences of refraining from taking a functional approach.